hankhank10/loglink-docs/docs/telegram-quickstart.md

 ![](./img/telegram/get_token.png){ width=300 }

-## Step 5: Download and configure the LogLink plugin
+## Step 5: Download and configure the LogLink or Obsidian plugin

 [Follow the instructions here to download and configure the LogLink plugin](/setup-plugin)